openspending/fiscal-data-package/spec/index.md

 There is a frequent desire to label items with location, usually by attaching geographic codes for a region or area.
 This allows the spending or revenue to  be analysed by region or area.
 This geographic information can be introduced directly by classifying the item with a code, or, more frequently indirectly by associating a geographic code to e.g. an entity.
 For example, by labelling a supplier with their location one can then associate a spend with that supplier as spending in that location.

-We RECOMMEND using a `location` dimension though fields may also be applied directly onto another object (e.g. an entity).
-Here are fields that `MAY` be applied either directly to an item or to an entity or other object associated to an item.
+We RECOMMEND using a `location` dimension though attributes may also be applied directly onto another object (e.g. an entity).
+Here are attributes that `MAY` be applied either directly to an item or to an entity or other object associated to an item.

 * `code`: The internal or local geographicCode id based for the geographical region
 * `title`: Name or title of the geographical region targeted by the budget item
 * `codeList`: the geo codelist from which the geocode is drawn
 * `ocdid`: The [Open Civic Data Division Identifier](http://docs.opencivicdata.org/en/latest/proposals/0002.html), if it exists, for the geographical region

-Note when applying these as fields directly on an object we suggest prefixing each value with `geo` so you would have `geoCode` rather than `code` etc.
+Note when applying these as attributes directly on an object we suggest prefixing each value with `geo` so you would have `geoCode` rather than `code` etc.

 ----